UI Design: Definition, challenges and explanations

 What are the differences between UI Design and UX Design?

-UI Design focuses on the visual and interactive aspects of the user interface, while UX Design focuses on the overall user experience, including ease of use, satisfaction, and product operability.
+UI Design focuses on the visual and interactive aspects of the user interface, while UX Design addresses the entire user experience, including ease of use, satisfaction and product operability.

-What are the most commonly used tools for UI design?
+What are the most common UI design tools?

-The most common tools are Adobe XD, Figma, Sketch, and InVision, as they allow you to create interactive mockups and easily collaborate with development and design teams.
+The most common tools are Adobe XD, Figma, Sketch and InVision, as they allow you to create interactive models and collaborate easily with development and design teams.

-Why is UI Design important for a business?
+Why is UI design important for a company?

 Do you have an entrepreneurial project?